jeafreezy/webgis-roadmap/README.md

 - [17 JavaScript Projects for Beginner](https://mikkegoes.com/javascript-projects-for-beginners/)
 - [Learn JavaScript freeCodeCamp](https://www.youtube.com/watch?v=PkZNo7MFNFg)

-## 4. Learn about mapping libraries and other required utilities
+## 4. Learn about mapping libraries and other required utilities<a name="mapping-libraries" />

 The most common thing required in a web-GIS portal is the data visualization interface.
 The data visualization interface can be built easily with the help of mapping libraries.
 Here are the lists of some most commonly used mapping libraries;